ErwinSaputraSulistio/Beginner-Back-End-Week-4-/README.md

 7.)
 Now, we make a statement for the result, if there's no error then give the result, else console an error message.
 8.)
 At last, execute the function updatedUserData(updatedData) and in no time the result will shown based on the statement in number 7 as JSON format.
 9.)
 End.
-#### 1.4) "Delete"
+#### 1.4) DELETE
 1.)
 Start.
 2.)
 First, take input from the user (targeted id to be deleted).
 3.)
 After that, we just need to query user's database to delete the targeted data based on inputted user's id.
 4.)
 Lastly, the targeted data will be deleted, very simple right?
 5.)
 End.